electron/electron/docs/tutorial/desktop-environment-integration.md

 the [HTML5 Notification API](https://notifications.spec.whatwg.org/), using
 the currently running operating system's native notification APIs to display it.

-Note: since this is an HTML5 API it is only avaialable in the renderer process.
+Note: since this is an HTML5 API it is only available in the renderer process.

 ```javascript
 var myNotification = new Notification('Title', {